yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 The objectives of this assignment are to:

 - Investigate and understand a large, existing codebase
+- Implement interaction-level design using:
-- Write new TypeScript code that uses asynchronous operations
+  - asynchronous programming constructs
-- Write test cases that utilize mocks and spies
-- Write React components and hooks that make use of state
+  - the React library
+- (Optional).
+Learn to comprehend and work with larger score tests.

 ## Getting started with this assignment

 Start by accepting our [invitation](https://classroom.github.com/a/WXtob0gc).
 It will create a Github repository for you which will include the starter code for this assignment.
 Run npm install within `./client` and `./server` to fetch the dependencies.
 You should not install any additional dependencies: **‘package.json’ must be unchanged**.
+You should also not delete the **package-lock.json** file.

 {: .note }
 Refer to [IP1](https://neu-se.github.io/CS4530-Fall-2025/assignments/ip1) for instructions related to setting up MongoDB, setting environment variables, and running the client and server.